-Click here to view our progression of knowledge and skills overview.
+Click here to view our progression of knowledge, skills and vocabulary overview.

 The following image shows the planned progression of core vocabulary within our Creative Curriculum.
 These words have been carefully selected to focus on the main outcomes and processes involved within all elements of work – Design, Make and Evaluate.
 All year groups have been provided with these words on a ringed flashcard resource.
 This is so that they can be referred to continuously within lessons.
 All year groups have the words they learned in their previous year groups also attached so that they can revisit and recap.
 This helps children to remember and know what the different words mean and embeds their usage within the children’s spoken vocabulary.